 As with any fresh salad, fattoush is the sum of its parts.
 So here are just a few tips:

-- Start with selecting the best produce you find, ripe tomatoes, freshly-picked herbs, etc.
+- Select the best produce you can find, ripe tomatoes, freshly-picked herbs, etc.

-- Please try not to skip sumac.
-It is a special spice from ground sumac berries, and it’s tart flavor is very hard to replicate.
+- Please try not to skip the sumac.
+It is a special spice from ground sumac berries, and its tart flavor is difficult to replicate.

 - Lastly, remember, this is a “basic” fattoush recipe.
-If you like, try your own variation by adding in-season vegetables like colorful heirloom tomatoes or even green peppers.
+If you like, try your own variation by adding in-season vegetables like colorful heirloom tomatoes or green peppers.
 Add more herbs or crushed garlic.
-And if it’s available to you, jazz up the vinaigrette with 1 tsp pomegranate molasses.
+And if it’s available to you, jazz up the vinaigrette with 1 Tablespoon pomegranate molasses.
 Enjoy!

 Fattoush Salad